 Sandwiches with cured meats – There are many meats in grocery stores and convenient stores around the world that are shelf-stable.
 Whether it’s Vienna sausages in a can, salami in a vacuum pack, or even pate,* shelf-stable meat products can be combined with bread, crackers, or tortillas to make sandwiches in a hotel room. (*While “fancy” in the USA, pate is a budget grocery staple in many European countries)

 Chicken salad from canned chicken – Like tuna, chicken from a shelf-stable can or pouch can be used to make a number of meals in a hotel room.
 You can even use it to add protein to microwave quesadillas or Ramen noodle cups.

 Salads and vegetables – Just because you are preparing meals in a hotel room without a refrigerator doesn’t mean that you can’t plan to have salads and vegetables for some meals.
 Remember, for many millennia before refrigeration, humans simply kept food at room temperature until it went bad- there’s no rule that lettuce left out of the refrigerator for 24 hours is bad.
 Rather, purchase small quantities of vegetables, and check the color, texture, and smell before preparing food with unrefrigerated vegetables and greens.
 Shelf-stable oil and vinegar can make a quick dressing that doesn’t need refrigeration.

-Spices make it possible to flavor the same meal in multiple different ways.
-They keep food interesting and make it easier to prepare tasty meals in a hotel room.
-When planning to prepare meals in a hotel room, consider adding to your shopping list: bbq sauce, tomato-based marinara sauce, pesto, chili flakes, balsamic, miso glaze, or other flavors that you like.
+💡 Spices keep meals interesting by changing the flavor.
+Spices are key to preparing tasty meals in a hotel room.
+Consider adding to your shopping list: bbq sauce, tomato-based marinara sauce, pesto, chili flakes, balsamic, miso glaze, or other flavors that you like.

 Easy Grab and Go Breakfast Ideas for Hotels